MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services: Design

-As shown in Figure~\ref{fig:infer_model}, each layer is independent of each other from the perspective of parameters in the MoE model like switch transformer architecture~\cite{fedus2021switch}, which can be used to stagger computation and offloading to achieve overlap.
-Assuming there are $N$ decoder layers in the MoE inference model, we store $N$ copies of the expert parameters of $N$ layers in the CPU device and put other parameters such as embeddings on the dense buffer of the GPU device.
-At the same time, the GPU device also caches $K$ copies of the expert parameters.
-As shown in Figure~\ref{fig:infer_scheduling}, once all the computation related to the $i$-th layer is finished, the corresponding $P_i$ parameter in GPU memory can be released and start loading the $S_{K+i}$ expert parameter of the $(K+i)$-th layer from CPU memory asynchronously to occupy the space of $P_i$.
-In this way, the fixed $K$ copies of expert parameters on the GPU device are maintained by calculation-released-load, and they are stored in the ring memory to alleviate memory fragmentation.
-By using different CUDA streams, expert loading from CPU and computation can be partially overlapped, as illustrated in Figure~\ref{fig:infer_stream}.
-And when the MoE inference model has more decoder layers and the ring memory size is sufficient, overlapping can be greatly maximized.
-Specific inference performance experiments using the ring memory are shown in Section~\ref{sec:infer_exp}.
+As depicted in Figure~\ref{fig:infer}, upon completion of the computation pertaining to the $i$-th layer, the corresponding parameter $P_i$ in the GPU memory can be released.
+Concurrently, the $S_{K+i}$ expert parameter of the $(K+i)$-th layer can be asynchronously loaded from the CPU memory to occupy the previously utilized space by $P_i$.
+This procedure, referred to as calculation-released-load, facilitates the maintenance of a fixed number of $K$ expert parameter duplicates on the GPU device.
+These duplicates are stored in the ring memory, thereby mitigating memory fragmentation.
+By leveraging distinct CUDA streams, the expert loading from the CPU and the computation process can be partially overlapped.
+Moreover, by ensuring a substantial ring memory size and incorporating a greater number of decoder layers in the MoE inference model, the level of overlap can be significantly optimized.
+For an evaluation of the inference performance using the ring memory approach, please consult Section~\ref{sec:infer_exp}.